react-navigation/react-navigation.github.io/website/versioned_docs/version-4.x/stack-navigator.md

   The function receives the following properties in it's argument:

   - `current` - Values for the current screen:
-    - `progress` - Animated node representing the progress value of the current screen.
+    - `progress` - Animated node representing the progress value of the current screen. `0` when screen should start coming into view, `0.5` when it's mid-way, `1` when it should be fully in view.
   - `next` - Values for the current screen the screen after this one in the stack.
 This can be `undefined` in case the screen animating is the last one.
     - `progress` - Animated node representing the progress value of the next screen.
   - `index` - The index of the card in the stack.